Project Workflow

 We will now test that you have configured your drone directories and repositories correctly

-1. Instructors: push a new file called git_hello_world.md to https://github.com/BWSI-UAV/laboratory/tree/master/project_workflow
+1. Instructors: push a new file called git_hello_world.md to the workflow folder.

 2. Research Specialist: on the team laptop, and navigates to the laboratory repository.